bloomreach/brxm/cms/api/src/main/styling/README.md

 ## Dependencies

 ####1.
 Open-Sans 1.1.0
-A custom .less file is currently used to define the font-face's.
+A custom .less file is currently used to define the font-faces.
 The font files still have to be installed manually.

     $ cd lib
     $ git clone https://github.com/FontFaceKit/open-sans.git